On classification of (self-dual) higher-spin gravities in flat space: Introduction

 and there is a similar expression with $\langle | \rangle$ when $\sum\lambda_i<0$.
 The propagator connects $+\lambda$ to $-\lambda$.
 The quartic light-cone constraint is equivalent to the Poincaré invariance of the S-matrix, see e.g. \cite{Ponomarev:2016cwi}.
 To have a nontrivial quartic constraint, one either has $\lambda_i=-\lambda_j$ among the already introduced vertices or has to add more fields/interactions to ``make them talk'' to each other.\footnote{Of course, one can always introduce abelian interactions, which correspond to all $\lambda_{1,2,3}>0$ or $\lambda_{1,2,3}<0$ in a vertex or have a non-abelian interaction that is, nevertheless, consistent on its own because one cannot even form an exchange diagram, e.g. one can take vertex $V_{666,-13,-42}$ and it does not lead to any nontrivial quartic constraint.} However, the quartic constraint may not be satisfied as is and may force one to introduce more exchange diagrams and, hence, more fields/interactions.

 Quite often, the process does not stop till the chiral higher-spin gravity is reached.
 One can confine oneself to gauge and gravitational interactions (i.e. one- and two-derivative ones) that are present in the contractions --- HS-SDYM and HS-SDGR --- of the chiral higher-spin gravity.
 As we show, there are still many nontrivial solutions in this subclass of interactions, and we classify them all.
 Therefore, all the theories we found belong to the class of higher-spin extensions of self-dual Yang-Mills and of self-dual gravity.
+In a bit more detail, we have found $9$ families of HS-SDGR-like theories with finitely many fields (plus $4$ particular cases) and $3$ families with infinitely many fields.
+As for HS-SDYM-like theories, we have found $8$ families with finitely many fields (plus $2$ particular cases) and $2$ families with infinitely many fields.

 It is tempting to make a parallel with the matter-free higher-spin gravities in $3d$, which can always be formulated as Chern-Simons theories \cite{Grigoriev:2020lzu}.
 They provide a huge variety of options to have a finite number of higher-spin fields.
 Our results reveal that the case of $4d$ is somewhat similar if one restricts oneself to holomorphic/anti-holomorphic interactions/amplitudes.